 Types of Fat

 There are different types of fat in the diet, broadly categorised into saturated and unsaturated.
 Fats are categorised by the presence or lack of a double bond in their chemical structure.

-Unsaturated fats have this doubled bond, whereas saturated fats do not.
+Unsaturated fats have this double bond, whereas saturated fats do not.
 Unsaturated fats include both polyunsaturated and monounsaturated fats, these are considered the healthier types of fats.

-- Monounsaturated fats are sound in avocados, nuts (such as almonds and pecans), olives and seeds.
+- Monounsaturated fats are found in avocados, nuts (such as almonds and pecans), olives, and seeds.

 - Polyunsaturated fats are found in oily fish, nuts, and seeds.